sarumaha/nba_analysis/README.md

 <img width="899" alt="nba_performance_full_lineage_graph" src="https://github.com/user-attachments/assets/bd0356ac-5bfd-490c-af84-d56b3d7c5fc6">

-Note that not all of the tables in the dbt model are used for reporting; some data models are included to showcase various data modeling techniques
+Note that not all of the tables in the dbt model are used for reporting; some data models are included to present data modeling techniques

 ## Section 5: DBT Test Post-Transformation